© Nicolaus Czarnecki

 The Hands-On Laboratory is a fun, interactive learning laboratory program that encourages visitors of all ages to explore various topics in the laboratory sciences using many of the same tools and techniques as real scientists.
-Topics vary monthly, ranging from chemistry to genetics to nanotechnology to microbiology.

 School groups should plan to split their students into small groups of no more than 15 – 20 students.
 Most groups stay for about 20 minutes.

 Sponsored by The Joan and Herman Suit Endowment and the Biogen Idec Foundation Science Education Endowment.